Foreign policy of the Kennedy administration: China

+Cuba

-Cuban Missile Crisis
+Missile Crisis

 After the ill-fated Bay of Pigs Invasion, in late July 1962, the Soviet Union began sending its weaponry and military personnel to Cuba, citing the intents to protect Cuba from further invasions.
 The Soviet Union planned to allocate in Cuba 49 medium-range ballistic missiles, 32 intermediate-range ballistic missiles, 49 light Il-28 bombers and about 100 tactical nuclear weapons.

 After their discovery Kennedy secretly met with the EXCOMM.
 He postponed a military solution of the crisis strenuously advocated by the Joint Chiefs of Staff, and decided to impose a naval quarantine on Cuba.
 On October 22, 1962 Kennedy informed the nation of the crisis, announcing the quarantine and demanding the removal of Soviet missiles.

 Kennedy managed to preserve restraint when a Soviet missile unauthorizedly downed a US Lockheed U-2 reconnaissance aircraft over Cuba, killing the pilot Rudolf Anderson.
 On October 27, in a letter to Nikita Khrushchev, Kennedy offered a noninvasion pledge for the removal of missiles from Cuba.
 The next day Kennedy and Khrushchev struck a deal: the Soviet Union agreed to remove the missiles in exchange for the United States' noninvasion pledge and the dismantlement of US PGM-19 Jupiter missiles based in Italy and Turkey.
 By that time, the fifteen Jupiter missiles were considered obsolete and had been supplanted by missile-equipped US Navy Polaris subs.
 They were removed the next year.

 During the crisis Kennedy showed his leadership talents, decision-making abilities and crisis management skills.
 By early November 1962 Kennedy's handling of the Cuban Missile Crisis was considered by most Americans as a diplomatic success in foreign policy.

+Diplomatic talks

+In 1963 Kennedy and Castro began shuttle diplomacy to discuss detente.
+Some wanted a Cuban break with the USSR as a condition for any agreement, however Kennedy disagreed, preferring "a more flexible approach" as "we don't want to present Castro with a condition that he obviously cannot fulfil".
+Under Kennedy's direction William Attwood had discussions with the Cuban UN ambassador in New York.

+In the days before Kennedy's assassination he told the French journalist Jean Daniel in a White House meeting, to send a message to Castro that he was willing to lift the economic embargo against Cuba so long as the Cuban government stopped supporting leftist revolutionary movements throughout Latin America.
+Around this time he had also made a speech to the Inter-American Press Association where he suggested that normalization of relations with Cuba was possible.